2015 Pacific typhoon season: Typhoon Higos

 During February 6, the JMA started to monitor a tropical depression that had developed about 190 km to the northwest of Palikir in Pohnpei State.
 By February 7, the JTWC started issuing advisories while designating the system as 02W.
 Deep convection later deepened over in its LLCC and 02W intensified into a tropical storm, with the JMA naming it as Higos.
-Higos started to organize as it convection consolidated and its center became well-defined.
+Higos started to organize as its convection consolidated and its center became well-defined.
 The JMA upgraded Higos to a severe tropical storm thereafter.
 With multiple curved bands wrapping to its center, Higos strengthened into a Category 1 typhoon.
 The JMA upgraded Higos to a typhoon early on February 9.
 Higos explosively intensified through the course of 24 hours and on February 10, Higos reached its peak intensity with 1-minute sustained winds of 240 km/h, making it the first super typhoon of the season.
 Later, Higos rapidly weakened; its eye dissipated and convection became less organized, so the JMA downgraded Higos to a severe tropical storm.
 By February 11, Higos further weakened to a tropical storm as its center became fully exposed.
-Both agencies issued their final warning later that day and Higos fully dissipated on February 12.
+Both agencies issued their final warning later that day and Higos fully dissipated on February 12.Higos was the most powerful February typhoon at the time until Typhoon Wutip surpassed it in 2019.